GIT-PROTONU/Holltesizer-LCD-Module/README.md

 <img src="https://holltesizer.protonu.com/Holltesizer%20LCD%20Module.jpeg" alt="Ableton Live 10 Screenshot" width="auto" height="400">

 # Extra
 The Holltesizer is a custom Ableton Live 10 controller made with two APC's from Akai, the LCD module described here and a keyboard.
-More info can be found here: https://holltesizer.protonu.com
+More info can be found here: https://holltesizer.protonu.com.
+Holltesizer is a collaboration between Hollt, an upcoming DJ and Producer from the Netherlands and PROTONU a technical research and development company.

+The Processing code was modified by Ibrahim Elfaramawy from an example of the OSCP5 libary.